ndak79/TranslateBooksWithLLMs/docs/GLOSSARY.md

 | Ch.
 12  | `Lee Fanqing`         |
 | Ch.
 20  | `Li Fan-qing`         |

 With the glossary entry `李凡青 -> Li Fanqing  [character]`, every chunk that contains `李凡青` gets the rule injected into its prompt, so the output is `Li Fanqing` every single time.
-Same for sects, locations, weapons, honorifics.

 What the LLM actually sees in the system prompt for a matching chunk: